 National Science Foundation (NSF) Overview and SBIR/STTR Information

-NSF SBIR/STTR Program: With the NSF SBIR/STTR, you determine the topic you wish to research rather than respond to a list of topics.
+NSF SBIR/STTR Program: With an NSF SBIR/STTR, you determine the topic you wish to research rather than respond to a list of topics.
 The National Science Foundation focuses “on high-risk, high-impact technologies—those that show promise but whose success has not yet been validated.”

-Other Agencies That Fund SBIR/STTRs
+Other Agencies That Fund SBIRs/STTRs